FedProphet: Memory-Efficient Federated Adversarial Training via Robust and Consistent Cascade Learning: Central Server Design

 \subsection{Partial-Average Model Aggregator}

-Because of the Differentiated Module Assignment mechanism, the server needs to aggregate the updated local models with different numbers of modules from different clients.
-Similar to previous partial training federated learning algorithms \cite{caldas2018expanding,diao2020heterofl,alam2022fedrolex}, we adopt partial average to aggregate local models with different numbers of modules.
+With the Differentiated Module Assignment mechanism, the server needs to aggregate the updated local models with different numbers of modules from different clients.
+Similar to previous partial-training FL algorithms \cite{caldas2018expanding,diao2020heterofl,alam2022fedrolex}, we adopt partial average to aggregate local models with different numbers of modules.
 For each module $m\le n\le M$, the module parameter $\vw_n$ is aggregated as: